pubnub/pubnub-mcp-server/resources/sdk_docs/unity_objects.md

 ### Set user metadata

-Note: Partial updates of Custom are not supported.
-Setting Custom overwrites the stored value.
-To add to existing custom data: fetch current metadata, merge client-side, then set.

-Methods
+Set metadata for a UUID (overwrites full Custom object).
+Use eTag for concurrency control.

+Unsupported partial updates of custom metadata: The custom metadata parameter overwrites the value stored on PubNub servers.

+#### Method(s)

 ```
 `1pubnub.SetUuidMetadata()